 Before liberalization in 1998, the Swiss telecommunications market was dominated by Swisscom.
 Today you can choose among numerous providers of landline and mobile telephone, VoIP, and Internet services.
 Swisscom, Salt, and Sunrise are the major providers of mobile telephone services.
-However, there are also other companies that use the networks of the major providers and offer very attractive terms (including M-Budget Mobile, CoopMobile, yallo, mobilezone).
+However, there are also other companies that use the networks of the major providers and offer very attractive terms (including M-Budget Mobile, CoopMobile, yallo, TalkTalk).
 All services are also available to foreign nationals who are living in Switzerland temporarily.
 Even so, registration is obligatory (even for prepaid plans).
 Setting up Internet access is easy.
-Analog connections, ISDN, DSL, and a variety of cable connections are available.

-upc cablecom and Swisscom are market leaders in television.
-With upc cablecom's analog cable connection, which is already installed in three quarters of all Swiss households, you can receive more than 60 TV channels.
+Sunrise UPC and Swisscom are market leaders in television.
+With upc cablecom's cable connection you can receive more than 80 TV channels.
 An additional receiver is required for digital reception.
-It is also possible to receive more than 200 channels via the telephone line with Bluewin TV (from Swisscom).
-More than 300 regional cable operators offer services similar to those of upc cablecom.
+It is also possible to receive more than 330 channels via telephone line with Swisscom's "blueTV".
+More than 300 regional cable operators offer services similar to those of Sunrise UPC.
 And of course you can also receive television programs via satellite.
-Anyone who listens to the radio or watches television in Switzerland must always pay reception fees.
+Anyone who listens to the radio or watches television in Switzerland must pay reception fees.
 These license fees must be paid regardless of which programs are watched or listened to or how they are received.
-The license fees for radio and TV channels are invoiced and collected by Billag AG.
+The license fees for radio and TV channels are invoiced and collected by Serafe AG.